Transformers: Revenge of the Fallen: Theatrical

-Revenge of the Fallen premiered on June 8, 2009 in Tokyo, Japan.
-After its UK release on June 19, 2009, it was released in regular and IMAX theatres in North America on June 24, although some theaters held limited-access advance screenings on June 22.
+Revenge of the Fallen premiered on June 8, 2009, in Tokyo, Japan.
+After its UK release on June 19, it was released in regular and IMAX theaters in North America on June 24, although some theaters held limited-access advance screenings on June 22.
 Linkin Park held a special show after the premiere at the Fox Theater, Westwood Village on June 22, during which they performed "New Divide" live for the first time.
 The IMAX release featured additional scenes of extended robot fighting sequences, which were not seen in the regular theater version.

 Home media

-The film was released in two-disc Blu-ray and DVD editions, and a single-disc DVD version on October 20, 2009 in North America.
+The film was released in two-disc Blu-ray and DVD editions, and a single-disc DVD version on October 20, 2009, in North America.
 Michael Bay has revealed that the Blu-ray release of the film, produced by Charles de Lauzirika, features variable aspect ratio for the scenes shot in IMAX format.
-A special IMAX edition was available exclusively at Walmart.
+A special “Big Screen” IMAX edition was available exclusively at Walmart.

 Home versions include over three hours of bonus content and several interactive features, including "The AllSpark Experiment", which reveals Michael Bay's plans for a third movie in the series.
 At Target, the DVD and Blu-ray versions includes a transformable Bumblebee case.
-Both two-disc editions are the first to include Paramount's Augmented Reality feature, which allows the user to handle a 3-D model of Optimus Prime on a computer by moving the package in front of a webcam.
+Both two-disc editions are the first to include Paramount's augmented reality feature, which allows the user to handle a 3-D model of Optimus Prime on a computer by moving the package in front of a webcam.
 First-week sales of the DVD reached 7.5 million copies, making it the best-selling DVD of 2009.
 The Blu-ray version had the best first-week sales of 2009, with 1.2 million units.
 Transformers: Revenge of the Fallen was released on 4K UHD Blu-ray on December 5, 2017.
+The film grossed $276 million in home sales.